LuisVilarBarbosa/Kubernetes-101/README.md

 # Kubernetes 101

-This small project was created to improve my knowledge about Kubernetes by configuring a Kubernetes setup using minikube.
+This small project was created to improve my knowledge about Kubernetes by configuring a Kubernetes setup using *minikube*.

+The project is structured in the following manner:
+- The *docker-compose.yml* file contains the target configuration using just Docker.
+- The numbered files contain the Kubernetes configuration that mirrors the Docker target configuration and takes advantage of some of the additional features provided by Kubernetes.
+These files should be *applied* by numeric order.
+- This *README.md* file contains some documentation of commands and resources that I found helpful while studying and developing the Kubernetes configuration.

 ## Starting *minikube*